-Limited Rights Strategies for Filmmakers
+Limited Music Rights Strategies for Filmmakers

 Flexibility and Adaptability Are the Keys to

-Clearing the Music for Your Film
+Music Clearance for Your Film

-But with the expansion of possible markets comes increasing complexities in licensing ever more expensive popular music for your documentary.
+But with the expansion of possible markets comes increasing complexities in licensing ever more expensive popular music for your film.
 This article considers the current limited rights challenges and presents solutions for documentary filmmakers.

 Limited Rights Strategies

-“All media now known or hereafter devised, worldwide, in perpetuity” is, of course, the Holy Grail of music rights licensing parameters for the documentary filmmaker.
+“All media now known or hereafter devised, worldwide, in perpetuity” is, of course, the Holy Grail of music rights licensing parameters for the documentary and indie filmmaker.
 Having all your rights up front and never having to go back to the licensors for the life of your film certainly makes sense and sounds reasonable.
 Unfortunately, the reality is that few documentary filmmakers have the budget to afford the fees for those rights, and so must travel the road of limited rights strategies, acquiring only the rights needed at the time to satisfy current distribution or a distributor's requirements.

-One advantage to this is that you pay as you go-only acquiring the rights that you need to get out and exhibit and/or sell your film in a particular media at a particular time, thus keeping your music licensing costs down.
+One advantage to this is that you pay as you go - only acquiring the rights that you need to get out and exhibit and/or sell your film in a particular media at a particular time, thus keeping your music licensing costs down.
 However, as there is no guarantee by the licensor(s) that you will be able to obtain additional rights later, you must be technically able and emotionally willing to “switch out” or replace music at a later date if those rights cannot be granted or afforded.
 This option is available to more and more filmmakers as they forego the traditional and expensive professional audio mix at a post house in favor of editing and mixing their films on systems like Avid or Final Cut Pro.

 Going the Festival Route

-The typical strategy around licensing music for documentaries has been to go the festival route.
+The typical strategy around licensing music for documentaries and indie films has been to go the festival route.
 This is a good strategy that allows you to exhibit and shop your film through a one to two-year film festival cycle.
 In this scenario, you request festival licenses for your chosen popular music, which are typically the lowest rates available for the most minimum of rights.

 Most major and independent record label and music publisher licensing departments are increasingly receptive to granting festival rights for popular music.
 They absolutely consider this to be a licensable usage needing their prior permissions (even as film festivals increasingly require proof of film festival music licenses as part of their application process).
 These licensors have taken note of the increase in film festival popularity, and see the value of placing their artists' recordings and writers' compositions into films that may pick up distribution deals and require additional (and more expensive) rights in the future.
 Note that some major songwriters and “legacy artists” may still choose to restrict their compositions and recordings to more “big ticket” licensing opportunities such as major studio films, television theme songs and commercials.